 - Even the rib cage and the shoulder blades (scapula) are examples of flat bones.

-On your right is the diagram of the skull bones that come under this category.
+The image above shows the skull bones that come under this category.

 As the name suggests, irregular bones have no specific shape as such.
 Their design is complicated, probably because of the function they perform.
 A good example of this type would be,